23 Ecommerce Optimization Tips to Greatly Increase Conversion Rates

 You don’t have to include every trust badge or safety seal available.
 However, you want the bare minimum, at least, to show you care about security.

 People appreciate authenticity.
-Yes, that word has become slightly overused in the marketing sector, but it still matters.
+Yes, that word has become slightly overused in marketing, but it still matters.

 Think about your own web browsing activities.
-When you discover you’re interested in a company or site, what do you look for first?
+What do you look for when you discover you’re interested in a company or site?
 Probably the “about us” page.

-You want to know who’s behind the company, what they stand for, where they’re located, and what they do.
-A non-existent or bare-bones about page sends a negative message.
+You want to know who’s behind the company, their location, vision, mission and services.
+A non-existent or empty about page sends a negative message.
 It says the company is hiding from something.

-It’s also a good idea to add social proof, mission statements, and other details that give your company more substance.
+Adding social proof, mission statements, and other details that give your company more substance is also a good idea.

 Ideally, you want your ecommerce products to show up in search.
 If they don’t, you’re missing out on traffic — and sales.

-If I search for “bluetooth headphones” on Google, I see sponsored results first, then organic results.
+A quick search for “Bluetooth headphones” on Google displays sponsored results first, then organic results.

 ecommerce product photos